Lee M. Wetzler, MD

 Our laboratory investigates innate and adaptive immunity and microbial pathogenesis, especially in regards to vaccine development.
 One major aspect of this work centers on the pathogenic Neisseria, Neisseria gonorrhoeae and Neisseria meningitidis.
-He has found that the major outer membrane protein of these organisms, the Neisserial porin PorB, can work as an immune adjuvant due to it recognition by the pattern recognition receptor TOLL-like receptor (TLR) 2.
-He has found that antigen presenting cells, including B cells, dendritic cells and macrophages, are activated by PorB in a TLR2, TLR1 and MyD88 dependent manner, inducting upregulation of class II MHC, costimulatory molecule CD86 and other markers of activation.
+We have found that the major outer membrane protein of these organisms, the Neisserial porin PorB, can work as an immune adjuvant due to it recognition by the pattern recognition receptor TOLL-like receptor (TLR) 2.
+We have found that antigen presenting cells, including B cells, dendritic cells and macrophages, are activated by PorB in a TLR2, TLR1 and MyD88 dependent manner, inducting upregulation of class II MHC, costimulatory molecule CD86 and other markers of activation.
 Moreover, MAPK signaling events are required for the upregulation of the expression of these markers, as well as production of pro-inflammatory cytokines.

-- Graduate Faculty (Primary Mentor of Grad Students), Boston University School of Medicine, Division of Graduate Medical Sciences
+- Graduate Faculty (Primary Mentor of Grad Students), Boston University Chobanian & Avedisian School of Medicine, Graduate Medical Sciences

 - State University of New York Upstate Medical University, MD

 - State University of New York at Binghamton, BS

 - Published on 3/18/2021

 Lisk C, Yuen R, Kuniholm J, Antos D, Reiser ML, Wetzler LM.
 CD169+ Subcapsular Macrophage Role in Antigen Adjuvant Activity.
 Front Immunol.
 2021; 12:624197.
 PMID: 33815376.Read at: PubMed